agemooij/riak-scala-client/README.md

+## What is this?

-A fast, non-blocking idiomatic Scala client library for interacting with Riak.
+A fast, non-blocking idiomatic Scala client library for interacting with [Riak].

-## Current Status
+## Design goals

+- It should be non-blocking (i.e. all calls are handled asynchronously and result in Futures)
+- It should not wrap the java client for Riak, since that only exposes a blocking API
+- It should provide an idiomatic Scala client API without resorting to hard to learn DSLs
+- It should integrate with Akka (using an Akka extension)
+- It should be easy to use

+The initial focus is on supporting the Riak HTTP API.
+Protobuf support might be added later but it has a low priority at the moment.

-***Preparing for a first public release***
+## Current Status: Preparing for public release

-This project is very new and still under heavy construction.
-The aim is to support most, if not all, features exposed by the Riak HTTP API.

 A first public release to the Sonatype/Central repositories is scheduled for February 2013.

+This project was started in December 2012 out of frustration about the ack of non-blocking Scala (or Java) client libraries for [Riak].
+It is still under construction.

-So far, the following Riak API features are supported:
+So far, the following Riak (http) API features are supported:

 - Fetch
 - Store
 - Delete
-- Customizable and strongly typed conflict resolution on all fetches (and Stores when returnbody=true)
+- Customizable and strongly typed conflict resolution on all fetches (and stores when returnbody=true)
+- Automatic (de)serialization of Scala (case) classes using type classes
+- Secondary Indexes (2i)
+    - Fetching exact matches
+    - Fetching ranges
-- Automatic conversion between raw RiakValues and Scala (case) classes using type classes
+    - Automatic indexing of Scala (case) classes using type classes
+- An untyped RiakValue class for interacting with raw Riak values and their associated meta data (vlock, etag, content type, last modified time, indexes, etc.)
-- A RiakMeta[T] box type for retaining the riak meta data (like the vclock, the etag, the last modified date, the indexes, etc.) after conversion to Scala (case) classes.
+- A typed RiakMeta[T] class for interacting with deserialized values while retaining their associated meta data (vlock, etag, content type, last modified time, indexes, etc.)
-- Secondary Indexes (2i): exact matches
-- Secondary Indexes (2i): ranges
-- auto-retry (a standard feature of the underlying spray-client library)
+- Auto-retry of fetches and stores (a standard feature of the underlying spray-client library)

 These Riak features are currently missing and/or under construction:

 - link walking
 - Map Reduce

-## Design goals

-- It should provide an idiomatic Scala client API
-- It should be non-blocking (i.e. all calls are handled asynchronously and result in Futures)
-- Easy Integration with Akka

-The initial focus will be on supporting the Riak HTTP API.
-Protobuf support might be added later but it has a low priority at the moment.

 ## Design and Implementation